Where is the 2017 Super Bowl 51: Location, kickoff time, date for Patriots vs. Falcons

-Where is the 2017 Super Bowl: Patriots vs. Falcons date, location, kickoff time
+Where is 2017 Super Bowl: Patriots vs. Falcons location, date, kickoff time

 Here's all the details you need to know to get you ready for Super Bowl LI

-The Patriots and Falcons are the final two teams standing in this season's battle to become NFL champion.
-One game remains to determine who will finish the 2016 season victorious: the Super Bowl
+The Patriots and Falcons are the last two teams standing in this season's battle to become NFL champion.
+One game remains to decide it: the Super Bowl

 Have questions about the details of this year's NFL championship game?
 You're in luck, because we have answers.